 The PhD in Environmental Design challenges master’s degree holders to become scholars and through quantitative and qualitative research at an advanced level.
 Students develop and demonstrate knowledge and skills, synthesize related research findings to create new knowledge in the field, and communicate these findings to those inside and outside the field who will use and apply them.

-The PhD program consists of required coursework and electives tailored to the individual's need, followed by a thesis proposal, candidacy exams, thesis research and writing, and, ultimately, an oral examination of the doctoral thesis.
+The PhD program consists of required coursework tailored to the individual's need, followed by a thesis proposal, candidacy exams, thesis research and writing, and, ultimately, an oral examination of the doctoral thesis.
 The degree is intended for those who are capable of carrying out original research under the guidance of a suitable faculty member and supervisory committee.
-The PhD typically takes four to five years to complete and cannot be completed on a part-time basis.
+The PhD typically takes four years to complete.
+Students must maintain full-time registration status throughout the program.

 The PhD in Environmental Design is a thesis-based program designed for students who wish to pursue a research or scholarly career.
 Courses are generally completed in the first year of the program.

 - Minimum 3 units of elective credit, course(s) selected in consultation with the supervisor

 Candidacy and Thesis Details:

 - Thesis proposal approved by the Supervisory Committee

 - Submission of a thesis document describing the research

 - Satisfactory completion of the Thesis Oral Examination

 Class of 2019: Mohamed Imam studies how 'super tall' buildings yield super resources